realw5/gaia-headless-commerce/README.md

 The middle is intercepting the request, and applying logic using external services/data source to transform and rewrite the forwarding requet to matching the CS-Cart expected requet to respond with the proper tempalte and category/product.

-Setting the cookie `platform` to either 'CS-Cart' or 'Magento' will simulate traffic spliting to test.
+Setting the cookie `gredir` to 'Y' should load CS-Cart while setting to 'N' should load a Magento codebase.
 See console logs for debugging information.

 To deploy the example: